 Coxon, S. V. (2012).
 The malleability of spatial ability under treatment of a FIRST LEGO League simulation.
 Journal for the Education of the Gifted, 35(3), 291-316.

 Kim, K. H., & Coxon, S. V. (2013).
 The creativity crisis, possible causes, and what schools can do about it.
 In J. B. Jones. & L. J. Flint (Eds.), The creative imperative: School librarians and teachers cultivating curiosity together.
 Santa Barbara, CA: Libraries Unlimited.

-Senne, J., & Coxon, S. V. (under review).
+Senne, J., & Coxon, S. V. (in press).
 Architecture: A nexus of creativity, math, and spatial ability.
 Submitted to Gifted Child Today.